-As new employees join your team, one critical component to help them prepare for their new role, as well as to help them engage with your company is through the onboarding process.
-Onboarding sessions encompass trainings, exercises, involvement from departments, amongst other things.
-However, one thing is abundantly clear with any onboarding program: new employees will have lots and lots of information thrown at them all at once, you know the phrase – drinking from a firehose.
-So how do those conducting the onboarding know which information is the most recent and up-to-date and how can they ensure those employees are set up for success?
-Here are three tips we think are critical and how knowledge management plays a significant role in that success.
+As new hires join your team, the onboarding process is critical to helping them prepare for their new role.
+Onboarding sessions encompass trainings, exercises, and involvement from multiple departments, among other things.
+However, one thing is abundantly clear with any onboarding program: new employees will have lots and lots of information thrown at them all at once (think of the analogy of drinking from a firehouse).

 Create A Knowledge Base That Is Organized And Easily Searchable